kargnas/laravel-ai-translator/README.md

 - Supports custom translation rules for enhanced quality and project-specific requirements
 - Efficiently processes large language files, saving time and effort
 - Respects Laravel's localization system, ensuring compatibility with your existing setup
-- **NEW**: Chunking functionality to handle large language files by processing them in batches, rather than making individual requests to the AI for each string, ensuring smoother, faster, and much cheaper translations
+- **NEW**: Chunking functionality for cost-effective translations: Processes multiple strings in a single AI request, significantly reducing API costs and improving efficiency
+- **NEW**: String validation to ensure translation accuracy: Automatically checks and validates AI translations to catch and correct any errors or mistranslations
+- **NEW**: Support for Laravel 11: Now compatible with the latest Laravel version for cutting-edge projects

 Also, this tool is designed to translate your language files intelligently: